LaptopCat/gofiddle/README.md

 # [try it](https://laptopcat.github.io/gofiddle)

 # Known issues
-- Breaks when a goroutine panics
+- Breaks when a goroutine panics (can be fixed by reloading the page)
 - Terminal input is not passed into stdin
+- The text on the terminal has big space between the letters (can be fixed by reloading the page)